pegasus-isi/pegasus/doc/sphinx/reference-guide/catalogs.rst

 We recommend that users use the Python API to generate the site catalog

-The following illustrates how :py:class:`Pegasus.api.site_catalog.SiteCatalog` can be used to generate a new Site Catalog programatically.
+The following illustrates how :py:class:`Pegasus.api.site_catalog.SiteCatalog` can be used to generate a new Site Catalog programmatically.

 .. tabs::